-“Not all mice are created equal,” gamer expert Wes Fenlon wrote in a 2016 best-of article about gaming mice.
+“Not all mice are created equal,” gamer expert Wes Fenlon wrote in an article about gaming mice.
 “There are many, many bad gaming mice out there, with sensors that aren’t up to snuff, terrible driver software, or cheap build quality.”

 Best-of lists from tech sites like Tech Radar, CNET and PC Gamer are replete with name brands and generics are nowhere to be found.